-Provide an explanation of the business's core business and products/services and how these are supplied to the market.
-E.g. Is the business a direct supplier to the sector?
+Provide an explanation of the business's core business and products/services and also explain how it provides its products/services to the market e.g. Is the business a direct supplier to the sector?
 If there are major projects within a sector/market that the business has supplied to, provide details of the project and what work the business did.